Women in government: Myanmar

-Aung San Suu Kyi is a Burmese politician, diplomat, author, and Nobel Peace Prize laureate (1991).
-She is the de facto head of the government of Myanmar since 2016.
+Aung San Suu Kyi is a Burmese politician and Nobel Peace Prize laureate (1991) who was the de facto head of the government of Myanmar from 2016-2021.
 She remained under house arrest for almost 15 years from 1989 to 2010, becoming one of the world's most prominent political prisoners.

 Although she was prohibited from becoming the president due to a clause in the constitution – her late husband and children are foreign citizens – she assumed the newly created role of state counsellor, a role akin to a prime minister or a head of government.
-Incumbent president Win Myint is seen as an important ally and placeholder for Aung San Suu Kyi.

 On 1 February 2021, Aung San Suu Kyi was arrested by the military during the 2021 Myanmar coup d'état after it declared the November 2020 Myanmar general election results fraudulent.

+There has been no functioning parliament in Myanmar since this event in 2021.

 Singapore

 The 2025 Singapore general election saw a record number of women become lawmakers in Singapore's Parliament, with 31 (about 32% of the 97 seats) out of the 50 female candidates contesting elected into parliament.
 This is among the highest in each election compared to the 2020 election with 27 female MP-elects (29% of 93 seats) out of 40 female candidates contesting, in 2015 with 21 female MPs (24% of 89 seats) out of 35 female candidates contesting, and in 2011 with 19 female MPs (22% of 87 seats) out of 35 female candidates contesting.
 Furthermore, to date three Non-constituency MPs, one taken in 2006, one in 2011 and one in 2020, were taken by women.